 In addition to the lack of enforcement, another issue is the sheer number of factors that can swing fuel costs.
 These variables include traffic conditions, weather patterns, vehicle weight, and the price of gas (which fluctuates based on the state, gas station, and cost of crude oil).
 Because of this, it’s long been very difficult for fleet managers to produce accurate fuel estimates.
 Drivers, meanwhile, could always chalk up excessive fuel costs to bumper-to-bumper traffic, construction zones, or bad weather.

-Thanks to fleet management software, a whole new level of professional accountability is now possible.
+Thanks to fleet management software, a whole new level of professional accountability are now possible.
 All that excessive wiggle room fleet managers have long fretted over is going to vanish.
 FMS platforms use sophisticated algorithms to project vehicle MPG for a given trip by incorporating all the above-mentioned variables.
 These estimates are incredibly precise, and force your drivers to spend no more on gas than they have to.
 With this kind of rigorous oversight, they’ll ratchet up their commitment to going from Job A to Job B without the detours that burn fuel and eat up budgets.
 It’s a simple, easily adopted technology that slims down your fleet management costs while tightening your entire operation.

 Last year, Automotive Fleet reported that the annual accident rate for commercial fleet drivers was 20 percent—roughly three times the national average for all drivers.
 That’s due in part to the fact that commercial fleet drivers can rack up 25,000 or more miles a year, and simply have more chances of getting into an accident.
 All these accidents cost U.S. companies an astounding $57 billion a year, according to vehicle management platform Motus.
 Motus’s study also found that 40 percent of all auto accidents in 2017 were work-related.
 Between property damage, physical injury claims, lost labor, and other expenses, vehicle accidents can deal a crushing blow to fleet management budgets.
 While the financial toll from auto accidents can’t be eliminated completely, FMS platforms can offer powerful tools to mitigate them.